-• CBSE Boards: 3 marks, usually one 2 to 3-mark derivation on Bohr's atomic model or one short answer on Rutherford-model drawbacks.
+• CBSE Boards: 3 marks, usually one Bohr-model derivation or a short answer on Rutherford drawbacks.

-• JEE Main: 2 percent, with one question per shift on Bohr-orbit energy, radius, or Rydberg-formula numericals.
+• JEE Main: about 2%, one question per shift on Bohr-orbit energy, radius, or the Rydberg formula.

-• NEET: 1 to 2 questions every year on hydrogen-spectrum lines and Bohr-model basics.
+• NEET: 1 to 2 questions a year on hydrogen-spectrum lines and Bohr-model basics.

 10 Exercises | 5 Solved Examples | 8 Formulas · Class 12 Physics Chapter 12 Atoms, 2026-27 NCERT